Financial planning tools and services to put you on the path to the future you want

 It is important to assess your financial situation every 3-6 months.
 You need to know if you are going to have enough money to do what you want to do in retirement — for as long as you live (no matter how long that turns out to be).

-A good retirement calculator can help you with these assessments.
+A good retirement planning tool – not just a simple retirement calculator – can help you with these assessments.
 The NewRetirement Planner is a detailed and highly personalized tool that saves your information so it is easy to update.
 Best of all, the planner gives you immediate feedback on the impact of any updates on your overall financial health.

 Having a place to go.
 Having people (or animals) that rely on you.
 Maintaining a schedule.
 Being social.
 Having a purpose.
 Learning new things.
-These are all activities that are scientifically proven to keep you healthy and happy.
+These are all activities that are scientifically proven to keep you healthy and happy and vital.

 Make new friends and keep the old!